Niki D

 Foucault

 An MA in existential-phenomenological psychotherapy offered me the rigor I was seeking.
 There was a call to conscience, to finding your own values beyond the norm and seeing if you could live according to them.
-Unfortunately, the delivery of this approach in the UK was conservatively mainstream and failed to deliver the political challenges inherent within the theory.
-It was heavily biased towards the intellect, neglecting the importance of embodied and energetic wisdom, and failed to understand the impact of trauma.
+However, the delivery of this approach in the UK was conservatively mainstream and failed to address the political challenges inherent within the theory.
+It was heavily biased towards the intellect, neglecting the importance of embodied and energetic wisdom and failed to understand the impact of social prejudice and personal trauma.

 This led me to undertake somatic trauma therapy training as well as GSRD therapy training through Pink Therapy.
-GSRD is an acronym that brings attention in particular to gender and sexual identities and relationship styles that are de-legitimised, sidelined, or pathologised by oppressive mainstream cultural messages.
+GSRD is an acronym that brings attention to gender and sexual identities and relationship styles that are de-legitimised, sidelined or pathologised by oppressive mainstream cultural messages.

-The feminist, decolonising, and intersectional perspective I already held found a place here.
+The feminist, decolonising and intersectional perspective I already held found a place here.
 It brought the misaligned phrase ‘woke’ into therapy more candidly, rather than pretending there is a ‘neutral’ way of delivering therapy.
+The personal, professional and political always overlap.